thytom/Registrator/README.md

 # Registrar (Name subject to change)

-This Discord both is designed to automate the UoN CompSci Discord registering process for new students.
+This Discord bot is designed to automate the UoN CompSci Discord registering process for new students.

 Running this bot requires the creation of a file, `auth.json`, containing a